Richard Crooks's Website

 So I thought I'd turn these herbs into gin.
 And the gin comes out pretty well!

 Botanicals: Juniper, Coriander, Angelica, Orris Root, Licorice, Cubeb, Grains of Paradise, Lemon Peel, Orange Peel, Cassia Bark, Citric Acid

-I've not made any gin for a while, so this is the basic botanicals from my botanicals kit that I started off with when I started making gin!
+I've not made any gin for a while, mainly because I was given a bottle of Jack Daniel's Tennessee Fire for Christmas, which while an okay beverage, kinda okay beverage, isn't something I'll sit down and drink sophisticatedly, instead I've been mostly drinking it with apple soda.
+So this is the basic botanicals from my botanicals kit that I started off with when I started making gin!
 I also added a bit of citric acid to make this a bit sharper.
 I'm just trying to have a tidy out basically because I have some big plans coming up later this year.